Adirelle/s6rc-overlay/README.md

 #### `services`

 This service is dynamically added by s6rc-overlay on compilation.
-This is a simple bundle that lists every services in /etc/services.d to ensure they are all started.
+This is a simple bundle that lists every services in `/etc/services.d` to ensure they are all started.

 Configuration
 -------------

-He is a list of environment variables that can be used to alter s6rc-overlay behavior:
+He is a list of environment variables to alter s6rc-overlay behavior:

 `S6_VERBOSITY`: the verbosity of various s6-rc commands.
 Defaults to 1.